MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Conclusion

 We examined the impact of magnetic fields on gas dynamics in the GB region using 3D-MHD simulations with radiative cooling and heating.
 Although the thermal properties are greatly affected by the radiative cooling, the saturated field strengths are not so different in the cases with and without the radiative effects; the magnetic fields are amplified from the initial value $< \unit{\mu G}$ to the volume integrated average of $\approx 10 \unit{\mu G}$ with several ${\rm \mu G}$ in localized field concentrations.
 We also found rough equipartition between the volume-averaged magnetic and thermal energies, whereas the local plasma $\beta$ value varies with height.
 This result emphasizes the substantial role of magnetic fields in controlling dynamical and thermal properties in the GB region.

-An important finding is that, by the effect of the radiative cooling in combination of magnetic fields, vertically multi-layered structure is created.
-The cool dense gas that is mainly supported by gas pressure is distributed in a thin layer on and near the Galactic plane.
+An important finding is that, by the effect of the radiative cooling in combination of magnetic fields, {a} vertically multi-layered structure is created.
+The cool dense gas that is mainly supported by gas pressure is distributed in a thin layer on and near the {mid-plane}.
 Above that, low-$\beta$ plasma occupies the vertical range of $z=50-150 \unit{pc}$.
 The magnetic pressure, which largely dominates the gas pressure in the mid-latitude low-$\beta$ regions, mainly maintains this vertical thickness comparable to the observed scale height of neutral atomic gas.
 The further upper regions are occupied by low-density and high-temperature halo gas.

-In the cool dense Galactic plane and the mid-latitude low-$\beta$ regions, the temperature is determined by the thermal equilibrium between the radiative cooling and heating.
+In the cool dense {mid-plane} and the mid-latitude low-$\beta$ regions, the temperature is determined by the thermal equilibrium between the radiative cooling and heating.
 In contrast, the temperature is largely deviated from the equilibrium value in the Galactic halo.
-This indicates that the magnetic heating is intrinsically important in such low-density gas.
+This indicates that the magnetic heating {may be} important in such low-density gas.